base-org/web/apps/base-docs/base-camp/docs/hardhat-testing/hardhat-testing-sbs.md

 ### Testing withdraw

-Testing withdraw is more complex because you need to assert certain conditions, such as:
+Testing withdrawal is more complex because you need to assert certain conditions, such as:

 - The owner cannot withdraw before the unlock time.
 - Only the owner can withdraw.